BU-Spark/spark-symbiota-ml/docs/recommendation.md

 **The ground truth is partly circular.** It comes from GBIF, and `scientificName`'s strongest signal is a GBIF backbone match, so that field is partly graded by its own source.
-The hand-labelled non-GBIF test set in `cost-projection.md` part (b) is the fix, and it is cheap — about $9.
+A 40-specimen hand-labelled check found **no pipeline errors** among the `scientificName` disagreements — every one was a transcription slip, an abbreviation, or a synonym in the hand labels.
+So no inflation was detected, but the check is too small and too noisy to confirm the numbers: a non-expert labels cursive species names at about 11% error, which cannot validate a pipeline claiming 85%.
+Closing this needs a botanist on the species column.

 **The model comparison is n=150.** Differences under about 3 points are inside noise.
 The 10-point gaps are safe; the 0.4-point gap between Sonnet 5 and Opus 4.8 is not meaningful.

-**Neither pipeline is reproducible run to run.** Five runs of the same specimen change at least one field on 40% of specimens — usually formatting or completeness, sometimes a genuine disagreement.
+**No pipeline is reproducible run to run.** Five runs of the same specimen change at least one field on 40% of specimens — usually formatting or completeness, sometimes a genuine disagreement.
 Aggregating five runs does not improve accuracy, so the answer is to store results rather than regenerate them on demand.